djhenderson/EaseXML3/docs/README.rst

 * `StringAttribute`
 * `IntegerAttribute`

-For a more complete reference about EaseXML internals and API, the interested developer shall consult the `online API documentation`_.
+For a more complete reference about EaseXML3 internals and API, the interested developer shall consult the `online API documentation`_.

 .. _online API documentation: http://easexml.base-art.net/API/